Saint Basil’s Cathedral, Moscow

 Bolsheviks and museum

 Bolsheviks initially were obsessed with an idea to demolish Saint Basil’s Cathedral.
 In 1933 it was even removed from the heritage register in order to start the demolition, but happily, the mood of Soviet leaders soon changed and the value of the church was recognized.
 Since then here several times were performed repair works.

-During the Soviet times the cathedral was seized from the Russian Orthodox community and was used as a branch of the State Historical Museum since 1928.
-It remains property of Russian Federation up to this day.
-Since 1991 here was renewed church service.
+During the Soviet times, the cathedral was seized from the Russian Orthodox community and was used as a branch of the State Historical Museum since 1928.
+It remains the property of the Russian Federation up to this day.
+Since 1991 there was renewed church service.

-In 1957 – 1961 there took place a meticulous work to remove the oil layers, painted in the 18th century over the old frescoes.
-The multiple layers of frescoes pose a challenge to restorers – it is not always clear which one of these is the one to be exposed.
+In 1957 – 1961 there took place meticulous work to remove the oil layers, painted in the 18th century over the old frescoes.
+The multiple layers of frescoes pose a challenge to restorers – it is not always clear which one of these is the one to be exposed to.

 Nowadays the cathedral is one of the symbols of world architecture, a very popular landmark.

 It has been noted though that the building has an adverse impact from another important Russian tradition – the military parades on Red Square.
-The heavy tanks and jet fighters create cracks in the walls of cathedral.
+The heavy tanks and jet fighters create cracks in the walls of the cathedral.

 The architecture of Saint Basil’s Cathedral

 Style and influence

 There has been no similar building built before or after.
 The complexity and amazing mix of details have no analogs in Russian architecture.
 It has left a huge impact on the development of Russian national architecture.

 Some researchers speculate that this design has its roots in Byzantine and Muslim architecture, some – that it has been influenced by the wooden vernacular architecture.
 It is also seen as an expression of a specific, indigenous Russian Renaissance style.
 There might be much truth in this, especially if we note that there were working Italian and Greek artisans in this time in Russia, bringing new thinking with them.